310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
 G…G-Ghosts!?
 No, it’s fine, these are just decorations!
-It’s not scary!
+It isn’t scary!
 Nope!
 {% endbubble %}

 {% bubble Shinobu %}